 New innovations for energy storage

-As a result the future role of energy storages will be more complex and more important than today.
+As a result the future role of energy storage will be more complex and more important than today.
 The value of storage increases.
 In a growing number of applications energy storage is an indispensable key technology (e.g. electro mobility, micro grids, decentralised autarky or integration of renewables) or rather a key enabling technology which increases value creation and allows for technological degrees of freedom (e.g. thermal storage for Demand Side Management).

 - Techno-economic improvement: reduction of investment costs, longer lifetime, higher efficiency, compact design, safety